A stunning photograph of the raging power of a stormy sea. But while the power of a stormy sea is immense, so is the strength of the tide.

 We started work in 2017.

 We paid for all of this ourselves.
-All the research, all the site visits, the models and the comparisons, the maps, the photography, the patent and copyright fees, the surveys, even this website.
+All the research, all the site visits, the models and the comparisons, the calculations, the maps, the licencing, photography, the patent and copyright fees, the surveys.
+Even this website.

 "We" are a group of people who "grew up" to become project managers.
 While loosely based around Cambridge we have managed all over the world.
 Our backgrounds range from engineering to finance to film making.
-All of us are mathematically literate, all of us hold I.P. portfolios.
-All of us come from a stable of "getting things done."
+All of us are mathematically literate.
+All of us hold I.P. portfolios and all of us come from a stable of "getting things done."
+We have worked in big companies, we have all run our own businesses.

-At the outset, it was easy to log the problems, they had been already identified.
+It was of course easy to log the problems, they had been well identified:

 Cost: the electricity had to be produced to match the 'buy-in' price of £50 per megawatt hour.
 This is what the price was until the energy crisis hit.
-We need to return to this level.
+We targeted a return to this level.

-Intermittency: Other sources of renewable electricity (wind and solar) "only work when the weather is right" but the real need is to have power available round the clock.
+Intermittency: Other sources of renewable electricity (wind and solar) "only work when the weather is right" but the real, essential need is to have power reliably available round the clock.
 Intermittency means a lot of backup is needed, adding to costs.
+In fact it requires a "double layer" of power production.

-For "tidal power" to overcome intermittency means overcoming the "turn of the tide" problem - a period when the tide goes from ebbing to flowing, when in fact there is no flow.
+For "tidal power" to overcome intermittency requires some method of overcoming the "turn of the tide" problem - a period when the tide goes from ebbing to flowing, when there is no flow.
 Finding a way around this would enable "tidal power" to be part of "base load" - always available, 24 hours a day, 365 days a year.
+Just like nuclear is.

-To make "tidal electricity" work and be economically viable, we had to meet these two targets.
+To make "tidal electricity" work and be economically viable, we had to overcome these two problems.
 Otherwise as far as we were concerned, tidal power was a non-starter.

 We set up our own research programme to answer these issues.